PabloNunes/IBM_Professional_Cert/7_Data_Visualization_with_Python/README.md

 - Best practices
   1. Less is more effective
   2. Less is more attractive
-  3. Less is more impactive
+  3. Less is more impacting

 ## Introduction to MatPlotLib

-- The MatPlotLib archtecture
+- The MatPlotLib architecture
   1. Backend Layer (FigureCanvas, Renderer, Event)
   2. Artist Layer (Artist)
   3. Scripting Layer (pyplot)
-- Basic Plottiing with MatPlotLib
+- Basic Plotting with MatPlotLib
   - MatPlotLib is very well supported
   - We going to use Jupyter Notebook
   - ```%matplotlib notebook``` can be used to plots update in real time
   - We can use Pandas with MatPlotLib, using ```.plot(kind="line")``` we have a plot with our dataframe and ```.plot(kind="hist")``` to have a histogram.
 - Line Plot
   - A line plot is a type of plot which displays information as a series of datapoints connected by straight line segments.
-  - The best case for a line plot, is when the data is a continous dataset
+  - The best case for a line plot, is when the data is a continuous dataset

 ## Basic Visualization Tools